naturalis/mebioda/doc/week3/w3d5/lecture2.md

 Understanding and analyzing trait patterns metric CWM and CWV
 ---------------------------------------------

-- Community Weighted Mean (CWM) and Community Weighted Variance are simple but powerful metrics in the analysis pf community assembly and response to change.
+- Community Weighted Mean (CWM) and Community Weighted Variance are simple but powerful metrics in the analysis of community assembly and response to change.
-- These are simply the first two momentns of abundance-distribution of a given trait in the community.
+- These are simply the first two moments of abundance-distribution of a given trait in the community.
 - These metrics are weighted by the relative abundance of each species.
-  - The argument for abundance- weightening is that species are rarely evenly distributed in the environment, and the functioning a forest is the result of the traits of each plant, not of each species.
+  - The argument for abundance-weightening is that species are rarely evenly distributed in the environment, and the functioning of a forest is the result of the traits of each plant, not of each species.

 Calculating trait patterns metric CWM and CWV
 ---------------------------------------------